Skip to Content

 The Christ Church dining hall inspired the Harry Potter movies

-Christ Church is one of the top attractions in Oxford.
+Christ Church is one of the city’s top attractions.
 Not only was it a filming location for Harry Potter, but its grand dining hall famously inspired the magical Hogwarts dining hall, which makes it enormously popular among visitors of all ages.

 The college, which was founded in 1546, is full of history and beautiful architectural details.
 At the holidays, you’ll find rooms decorated with lights and holly and grand fires in the fireplaces of the dining hall.
 It’s one of my favorite places year-round, but it’s particularly lovely at Christmas.